vanessamj99/NAVEX-RecipeBook/README.md

   3. Open Eclipse and import the project files from the directory you have cloned it in
   4. Run RecipeBook Java Application
   5. Voila!
 You can create, search, and browse recipes.

+  (If you got an error about the org.apache.commons.lang3.StringUtils, just right click the .jar file and add path to it.
+But normally you should be able to directly run the code!)